If you’ve found yourself on this page, the chances are that you’ve done a Google search to try...

 A column is a recurring article or piece most commonly found in newspapers and magazines, and the writer is free to express their own opinion in the space allocated to them.
 What separates a column from news pieces and reviews is that it is typically written by the same journalist on the same theme or subject each time, making it a regular feature in popular tabloids and broadsheets.

 There are many different types of columns, including advice, fashion, food, gossip, sport and music.
 Good columnists write the way they talk without sacrificing good grammar and English usage.
-While it’s important to be informal and friendly, columnists don’t have a lot of space to communicate what they want to say, so it’s best to avoid jargon and including too much material or detail.
-Victoria Coren Mitchell and Mariella Fostrup were voted two of the most popular columnists in 2019.
+While it's important to be informal and friendly, columnists don't have a lot of space to communicate what they want to say, so it's best to avoid jargon and including too much material or detail.
+Victoria Coren Mitchell and Mariella Fostrup are among the most popular columnists writing today.

 Investigative writing often uncovers political corruption, serious crimes or corporate wrongdoing, so it requires a writer to spend many months researching and planning their story before publication.
 Due to the sensitive nature of investigative journalism, it's important for writers to maintain high standards of accuracy at all times, with any claims backed up by evidence they have verified themselves.

 Investigative writers will usually receive tips about stories, and will spend time developing hypotheses and planning additional research before deciding to investigate them fully.
-An excellent example of investigative writing is the Boston Globe’s Pulitzer prize-winning story covering the Catholic Archdiocese of Boston’s sex abuse scandal.
+An excellent example of investigative writing is the Boston Globe's Pulitzer prize-winning story covering the Catholic Archdiocese of Boston's sex abuse scandal back in 2010.

-Concise and clear writing is particularly important in the digital space, mainly because internet users want information fast and in an easily-digestible manner.
+Whether it's news, blog posts, article writing or reports, concise and clear content writing is particularly important in the digital space.
+This is mainly because internet users want information fast and in an easily digestible manner.
 However, headlines also need to be considered carefully.
 Why?
-Because straightforward headlines work better online than indirect headlines, and they will not be picked up by search engines at all if they don’t include any keywords.
+Because straightforward headlines work better online than indirect headlines, and they will not be picked up by search engines at all if they don't include any keywords.